parisepigenetics/RASflow_EDC/README.md

 ## tool for feature count
 COUNTER: htseq-count #  "featureCounts" or "htseq-count", I haven't tested featureCounts yet
 ```
+For now only HISAT2 is available but I plan to add STAR.

+For an easy visualisation on a genome browser, bigwig files are generated.
+You can choose if you want to separate forward and reverse reads setting `BWSTRANDED`.

+Feature count is done by [HTseq-count](https://htseq.readthedocs.io/en/master/count.html) with default parameters.
+I will implement more parameters.

+As an alternative, featureCounts ([SubReads package](http://subread.sourceforge.net/)) should be available soon too.

+Finally STAR can also generate count tables and I plan to add this too.

 ### Differential expression analysis and visualization